okaljuvee/InsuranceEnrollment/README.md

 `> gradlew runChecker --args "string ((foo)bar)"`\
 `> gradlew runChecker --args "file C:/tmp/long-balanced.lisp"`\
 `> gradlew runChecker --args "file long-balanced.lisp"`

+Note that the unit tests are there only for the parser and they can be run by:

+`> gradlew test`

 ### Enrollment File Parsing